PaddlePaddle/VisualDL/docs/how_to_dev_backend_en.md

 #### Information Container
 - Currently it just handles logic of sync cycle (when to write)
-- In future we may add logic of when to read

 #### Storage
 - Defines log data format as following: